 The Copy Rule gives you three options:

-• Only when Source Field is not empty
+- Only when the [record you're linking from] field is not empty

 Preview Changes in the CSV Report

-Now with the filters and association/linking actions in place, you can preview the changes you are making to your data.
-That way, you can check to ensure the relationships are being created as expected before those changes are made in your live database.
+With the filters and association/linking actions in place, you can now preview the changes you are making to your data.
+That way, you can verify that the relationships are being created as expected before making those changes in your live database.

 Under Step 4, click the Review button, then select Preview in the popup.